Sweden has chosen to honor its soccer genius Zlatan Ibrahimovic with a new verb in the Swedish language.

 The verb was reportedly first used on Les Guignols, a popular satirical puppet show on French station Canal Plus.

-You can marvel at Zlatan Ibrahimovic’s incredible fourth goal against England in the video below:
+You can marvel at Zlatan Ibrahimovic’s incredible goals video below: